-To request a leave of absence, a student must consult with the Dean of Students.
-To be granted a leave of absence, a student must be in good academic standing and receive the written permission of the Dean of the Faculty and the Dean of Students.
+To request a leave of absence, a student must consult with the dean of students.
+To be granted a leave of absence, a student must be in good academic standing and receive the written permission of the provost and the dean of students.
 The leave of absence will include a specified date of return and, where appropriate, any conditions for return, both to be determined when the leave is granted.
 Students on leave will be readmitted without re-application, retain their College-supported financial aid, and select housing and register at the same time as currently enrolled students.